JN-Husch/Pi-Radar/README.md

 Pi Radar is a Python project to display basic ADS-B information from the https://airplanes.live API or a local receiver on a Raspberry Pi similar to an analog radar scope.

-There are several different styles of radar scopes available:

 </br>

 Demo Video (YouTube):